Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 a minute.
 The `gasStation` refers to another Java object, that provides information about the gas, such as its current `gasPrice`.
-Finally, there is another Java object, called `validators`, that keeps information about the validator nodes of the network and contains, for instance, the total supply of the cryptocurrency (how much cryptocurrency has been minted up to now).
+Finally, there is another Java object, called `validators`, that keeps information about the validator nodes of the network (if the network has validators) and contains, as well, the initial, current and final supply of cryptocurrency (how much cryptocurrency was minted at the beginning of the network, has much has been minted up to now, and how much will exist eventually).

-As we said in the previous section, Java objects in the Hotmoka node are identified by their _storage reference_, such as `f12254cd1abcf6999881a73a45075196d47828baf630bec24efbeb50150a52be#14`.
+As we said in the previous section, Java objects in the Hotmoka node are identified by their _storage reference_, such as `b993742a0080e46dfd627a60dea8c04127235e8c357176fc7e6cb5c904761b96#f`.
 You can think at a storage reference as a machine-independent pointer inside the memory, or state, of the node.